AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

       1. Select [!UICONTROL **Create**] > [!UICONTROL **Save**].

          The destination is now configured to send data to the Amazon S3 location that you specified.

+      1. (Conditional) If you need to manage the destination (account and location) that you just created, it is available in the [Locations manager](/help/components/locations/locations-manager.md).

    +++